ci4rail/docs/docs/user-docs/_edge-solutions/io4edge/networking.md

 For example, for a MIO01, the default base service name would be something like this: `S101-MIO01-b4e31793-f660-4e2e-af20-c175186b95be`.

 However, this address is only used as long no application specific `device-id` is set in the module.
-It is adisable to change the `device-id` to an application defined name, such as `axle-sensor-left1`, for example using the `io4edge-cli` tool or via the console provided through the USB service connector.
+We recommend to change the `device-id` to an application defined name, such as `axle-sensor-left1`, for example using the `io4edge-cli` tool or via the console provided through the USB service connector.
 See the quick start guides of the respective module for details.
 As soon as a `device-id` is set, this name is now used as the base service name.

 ### Function Service Addresses
 The service addresses for individual functions (like analog input and binary input) of an I/O module use the base service address plus a suffix, e.g.: